boldenamsterdam/htmlcache/README.md

 ## Configuring HTML Cache

-Use the plugin settings to configure it.
+If the plugin is enabled it works out of the box and no special cache tags are needed.
+If DevMode in Craft CMS is enabled, you will have to force enable the plugin by enabling the 'Force On' plugin setting.

 ## Using HTML Cache

-HTML Cache has a settings page where you can enable/disable and flush cache.
+HTML Cache has a settings page where you can enable/disable it and flush the cache.

+If the plugin works correctly you will see the cached files in storage/runtime/htmlcache/ folder.
+To check the performance improvement please use the browser inspector.
+There you will be able to see that the loading times are improved.

 ## Credits